poganesh/quantize_transformer/quantization/nlp/bert/trt/README.md

 ## Requirements

 * Prepare conda environment
-  - First of all, please ensure that you have installed AMD-IPU driver successfully.
+  * Ensure that you have installed AMD-IPU driver successfully.
-  - Create a new conda environment based on py39 and install some packages, then activate it:
+  * Create a new conda environment based on py39 and install some packages, then activate it:
 ```
 cd quantize_transformer/quantization/nlp/bert/trt
 conda env create --name your_conda_env_name -f environment.yml